What is the “Business Purpose Only” Hardship License?

 Individuals who cannot afford an attorney and are not eligible for a waiver review hearing should still request the formal review hearing so that they can obtain the 42 day driving permit.

-Your attorney will also obtain a 42 day temporary driving permit on your behalf (which is also called the “Business Purpose Only” temporary permit) that allows you to continue driving on a restricted basis while your attorney fights to invalidate the administrative suspension.
+Your attorney will also obtain a 42-day temporary driving permit on your behalf (also called the “Business Purpose Only” temporary permit) that allows you to continue driving on a restricted basis while your attorney fights to invalidate the administrative suspension.

-If you win the hearing and the suspension is invalidated, then the suspension is erased from your driving record as if it never happened.
-You just go to the DHSMV to get a duplicate copy of your driver’s license.
-If you lose the hearing, then you must serve the hard suspension and then apply for a hardship license.
+If you win the hearing and the suspension is invalidated, it is erased from your driving record as if it never happened.
+After winning the formal review hearing, you can obtain a duplicate copy of your driver’s license for $25.
+If you lose the hearing, you must serve any 30 or 90-day hard suspension before applying for a hardship license.
+With a second refusal, you will not qualify for a hardship license for the entire 18-month suspension.

 How do I Apply for a Hardship License?

-After your 42 day permit expires and you have served any hard suspension period, you can obtain a hardship license if you meet certain eligibility requirements.
+After your 42-day permit expires and you have served any hard suspension period, you can obtain a hardship license if you meet certain eligibility requirements.
 The agency that oversees the issuance of a hardship license is the Bureau of Administrative Review Office (often called the “BAR”).
-The BAR also holds the formal review hearings.
+The BAR also holds formal review hearings.

-The application for any hardship license after the formal review hearing is concluded can be obtained at the Bureau of Administrative Review Office.
+The application for any hardship license after the formal review hearing can be obtained at the Bureau of Administrative Review Office.

 Tampa Bureau of Administrative Review (BAR)